 The protein encoded by this gene belongs to the eukaryotic diacylglycerol kinase family.
 It may attenuate protein kinase C activity by regulating diacylglycerol levels in intracellular signaling cascade and signal transduction.
 Alternative splicing occurs at this locus and multiple transcript variants encoding distinct isoforms have been identified. [provided by RefSeq, Nov 2010]

 GeneCards Summary for DGKZ Gene

-DGKZ (Diacylglycerol Kinase, Zeta) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include protein C-terminus binding and NAD+ kinase activity.
+DGKZ (Diacylglycerol Kinase Zeta) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Myometrial Relaxation and Contraction Pathways.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and NAD+ kinase activity.
 An important paralog of this gene is DGKI.